Barback. Salary: $21,500 or less

 Bartending Buffoon.
 Salary: $31,800

 You just aren't that good.
 You forget orders.
 You can't remember that "virgin" means NO ALCOHOL.
 If your boss wasn't (legally) paying you less than standard minimum wage, they'd probably have fired you a long time ago.

-You just work at the same bar, a nice pub.
+You work at the same bar every night at a nice pub.
 You pull thousands of gallons of blond lager a week.
 Decent tips.
 Nice people.
 Low hassle life.
-You've saved your tips and spend your last days fishing in your little log cabin on the lake where you bartend for yourself.
+You save most of your tips and will probably spend your last days fishing in a little log cabin by the lake where you'll bartend for yourself.

-You are the first bartender for a smokin' hot establishment.
-Your deal with the owners is that you get to keep 3.5% of the gross sales receipts, over $600 a night.
-And some nights the receipts are really gross (high).
-That sweet deal was cut in order for the owner to lure you from your last job where everyone loved you and the owner thought you'd bring over tons of customers.
+You're the first bartender of a smokin' hot establishment.
+You made a deal with the owners to keep a percentage of the gross sales receipts—and some nights the receipts are really gross.
+That sweet deal was cut in order for the owner to lure you from your last job where everyone loved you.
+The owner thought you'd bring over tons of customers.
 And you did.
-You retire after 25 years at this gig a millionaire.